 To mimic the flecked look of a granite floor, add decorative flakes and chips by hand.
 Apart from design appeal, these also make the floor less slippery by providing traction.
 The flakes also aid with durability and add style and color to your garage floor.

-The contractor wears the right shoes while adding the flecks.
 After adding the flecks, allow a further 6 – 10 hours for drying.
 Sweep away, or vacuum up any extra flecks once dry.

 Step 5 – Epoxy Sealant for Protection

 To finish off, brush a clear coat of sealant on.
 A sealer adds a durable finish that lengthens the life of the floor.
 Blend the sealer properly.
 Apply the sealer and leave the floor to cure for 24 – 36 hours.
 Avoid foot- and vehicle traffic completely.